 Aside from the snoring itself, lack of sleep due to breathing problems can result in several conditions that can adversely affect your waking life:

 - Waking up at night short of breath

 - Snorting or choking sounds during the night (indicating a restart of breathing)

 - Extreme drowsiness throughout the day

 - Grinding your teeth

 If you snore at night, then a snore guard may represent a solution and a better night's sleep!
 A snore guard is a specially designed dental device that gently helps keep the lower jaw, or mandible, in a forward position, increasing the space between the airway passage, and helping you breathe better so you can get a full, quiet night's sleep.
 Our snore guards also stop the tongue from falling back over your windpipe.
 Drs.
 Elise Braxmeyer, Cristina Waterman and Gail Nakata will recommend a specific type of snore guard depending on your individual condition.

 Is a snore guard comfortable?

 The answer is simple — YES!
 A snore guard is made to be comfortable, so that you can sleep without even noticing you're wearing it.
 It does not prevent you from breathing with your mouth open and will even eliminate snoring for patients with sinus congestion or allergies.
 You may experience some slight stiffness of the jaw for the first few mornings after wearing the device, but this feeling is only temporary, and will go away after you wake up and remove the snore guard.

-To learn more about snore guards, contact our Beaverton, OR dental practice and schedule an appointment with Dr. Nathan or Dr. Elise Braxmeyer.
+To learn more about snore guards, contact our Beaverton, OR dental practice and schedule an appointment with Dr. Elise Braxmeyer, Dr. Cristina Waterman of Dr. Gail Nakata.